Catalyn45/ClipboardManager/README.md

 - Copy files
 - Cut files
 - Paste files
+- Clear clipboard
 - Show clipboard content
 - Integrated with windows ctrl+c ctrl+v

 ## Installation
-Just build the project with dotnet
+Download the binary from releases or just build the project with dotnet
 ```pwsh
 dotnet build --configuration Release
 ```

-Then but the binary some directory that you have in `PATH`.
+Then put the binary in some directory that you have in `PATH`.

 ## Examples